By Tiffany, Contributing Writer

 With cold and flu season approaching, moms everywhere are stocking their natural remedy kits with essentials from the kitchen, like honey for coughs and apple cider vinegar for sore throats.
 What we often forget though, is that while certain foods have the ability to heal our bodies, they can be a preventative medicine too!

-Incorporating fall super foods into your daily meals makes it easier to keep your body healthy (since 80% of your immune system is found in your digestive system).
+Incorporating fall super foods into your daily meals makes it easier to keep your body healthy (since 80% of your immune system is in your digestive system).
 As a bonus, eating seasonally is one of the best ways to eat real food on a budget.

 Since it’s easy to let the day slip by without a daily dose of super foods, I’ve created a frugal breakfast meal plan that is centered around the nutritious super foods available this time of year.
 I figure, what better way to get in your vitamins than first thing in the morning!